-If a taxpayer died before filing a return for 2014, the taxpayer's spouse or personal representative may have to file and sign a return for that taxpayer.
+If a taxpayer died before filing a return for 2015, the taxpayer's spouse or personal representative may have to file and sign a return for that taxpayer.
 A personal representative can be an executor, administrator, or anyone who is in charge of the deceased taxpayer's property.
 If the deceased taxpayer did not have to file a return but had tax withheld, a return must be filed to get a refund.

 The person who files the return should use the form the taxpayer would have used.
-The person who files the return should print the word "deceased" after the decedent's name in the address section of the form.
+The person who files the return should print the word "deceased" after the decedent's name.
 Also, enter the date of death after the decedent's name.

-If your spouse died in 2014 and you did not remarry in 2014, or if your spouse died in 2015 before filing a return for 2014, you may file a joint return.
-If your spouse died in 2014, the joint return should show your spouse's 2014 income before death and your income for all of 2014.
-If your spouse died in 2015, before filing the 2014 return, the joint return should show all of your income and all of your spouse's income for 2014.
+If your spouse died in 2015 and you did not remarry in 2015, or if your spouse died in 2016 before filing a return for 2015, you may file a joint return.
+If your spouse died in 2015, the joint return should show your spouse's 2015 income before death and your income for all of 2015.
+If your spouse died in 2016, before filing the 2015 return, the joint return should show all of your income and all of your spouse's income for 2015.
 Print "Filing as surviving spouse" in the area where you sign the return.
 If someone else is the personal representative, he or she must also sign the return.